-5.3.1.
 OpenStack Interfaces

-This section illustrates some of the Interfaces provided by OpenStack; the exhaustive list of APIs is available at https://docs.openstack.org/api-ref/.
+This section illustrates some of the Interfaces provided by OpenStack; the exhaustive list of APIs is available at [66].

 OpenStack REST APIs are simple to interact with using either of two options.
 Clients can either call the APIs directly using the HTTP or REST library, or they can use one of the many programming language specific cloud libraries.